RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br>We want to save lives and help partners create systems to help online - e.g., specialized and accurate rescue, quality custom studies, data analysis, Social Network Analysis, forensics, research, situation awareness, data science projects, ethical services, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.

 - <a href="https://www.teamscopeapp.com/blog/6-repositories-to-share-your-research-data"><b>Public Research:</b></a>
-<br><i>This study and its data is fully open for innovative scientific good, developing solutions, saving lives, maximizing knowledge, blueprints, and archiving for long-term benefit.</i>
+<br><i>This study and its data is fully open for innovative scientific advancement, developing solutions, saving lives, maximizing knowledge, blueprints, and archiving for long-term benefit.</i>
 <br>- If a file of analysis is too large to preview on github, please download, or preview in this <a href="https://drive.google.com/drive/folders/18MWGm7dRX6Gi5UPo0fO9xQMtT4eHIrbn?usp=sharing">google folder</a>.
 <br>- <b>Full Data</b> sharing is in-progress on <a href="https://drive.google.com/drive/folders/1GjKdNpsJSBIX9MsQgKq2FGTArDVEYFFI?usp=sharing">Google</a>, <a href="https://www.kaggle.com/amberhearddata/datasets">Kaggle</a>, Archives, <a href="https://www.scribd.com/user/598949302/Rescue-Social-Tech/uploads">Scribd</a> and public research data repositories.</i>